neurogamedev/NeurosityUE5-NeurogameTemplate/README.md

 ## Caveats

+- You need to add the Unreal Engine project path to your Environment Variables.
 - You won't be able to see your javascripts inside the UE editor.
 You'll have to access them from the file explorer and open them in your favorite code editor.
 - The experimental Node.js plugin can only package games for Windows and that even [is buggy](https://github.com/getnamo/nodejs-ue4/issues/35).